 However, the park is extremely popular with locals and therefore usually booked out months in advance.
 Even now during Covid I struggled to book my preferred camps and had to settle for what I could get.
 The 4 nights camping was worth it.

-Bookings are done very easily online at SANParks.org.
+Bookings are done directly and quite easily online at SANParks.org. (click here).
 The South Africans really have one of the best systems in Southern Africa.
 Create your profile and your ready to go.
 Book and pay accommodation as well as pay park fees online and you are ready to go.
 No need for any payments upon arrival.
 Remember to get the wild card if you qualify.
 For a once of fee you gain free access to all parks in SA.

 Entry to the park from the SA side is at Two Rivers gate.
 This is the only access point for SA, so you must pass through here is you are arriving to or departing from SA.
 I say this, because under normal circumstances you can enter from Botswana (Kaa & Mabu gate) and Namibia (Mata Mata gate) and leave in whichever direction you prefer.
 However, this option is not available during Covid.